 Alice, AKA Yarnstarved, employed some top-notch creativity to make her beautiful Kitchy Curtains.
 She stitched some crocheted Freesia Squares to the edge of some gorgeous floral fabric to make these cozy curtains.
 Try it in all white for a crisp and cool accent.

 Only burn-free hands can keep on craftin’!
 Protect your digits with this classic potholder pattern from Häkel Anleitung.
-Note: You may need to employ Google Translate if you’re solely an English speaker.
+Note: You may need to employ Google Translate if you’re solely an english speaker.

 For those who don’t know, poofs are super cute versions of ottomans and are basically teeny, firm bean bags for your feet.
 However, poofs are much much cuter than ottomans, and instead of dropping a cool Ulysses S. Grant on one from World Market, check out this quick pattern from Jo-Ann Fabric and try your hand at making your own.

 Terra cotta is most certainly in, however that particular earthy shade of orange doesn’t go with every decorating scheme.
-If you find your current decorating style doesn’t mesh well with orange, try yarnbombing your planters with any color of your choice!
+If you find your current decorating style doesn’t mesh well with orange, try yarnbombing your planter with any color of your choice!
 No pattern here – just some excellent inspiration.

 Kitchens can use all the coziness they can get (well, at least mine can).
 Show your oven handle a little love by crocheting a cozy hand towel edging to an old kitchen towel you have lying around.
-Heather Holland’s Pineapple Towel Topper is a great start for beginners, and crochets really quickly so none of your old towels have to go without a little pizzazz.
+Heather Holland’s Pineapple Towel Topper is a great start for beginners, and crochets really quickly so none of your old towels have to go without a little pizazz.